How to calibrate your monitor for the best viewing experience possible

 Calibrate using built-in Windows and Mac tools

-Both MacOS and Windows have built-in calibration tools to help guide you, step-by-step, if you are new to the calibration process.
+Both MacOS and Windows have built-in calibration tools to help guide you step-by-step through the process, which is particularly helpful if you are new to the calibration process.
 The free tools should be the first stop if you’re merely a casual image junkie or working on a tight budget.
 They are extremely handy, quick, and easy to locate within your operating system.
 Keep in mind that the adjustments will be limited by the display type and model, though.

 The assorted terms — gamma, white point, etc. — may seem a bit daunting at first glance, but each utility provides a relatively simple explanation of what they all mean.
 Realistically though, you don’t need to know the ins-and-outs of the jargon in order to calibrate your monitor.